The Smithsonian Institution Fact Sheet

 Organization of the Smithsonian

-The chief executive officer of the Smithsonian is the Secretary, currently Dr. David Skorton (the 13th Secretary).
-There have been 12 secretaries since 1846.
+The chief executive officer of the Smithsonian is the Secretary, currently Lonnie G. Bunch III (the 14th Secretary).
+There have been 13 secretaries since 1846.
 The Institution, established in 1846, is governed by a board of regents which, by law, is composed of the vice president of the United States, the chief justice of the United States, three members of the Senate, three members of the House of Representatives and nine citizen members.
 The chief justice of the United States has traditionally served as chancellor of the Smithsonian.

 Each museum has its own director and staff.
 The central administration of the Institution is headquartered in the Castle.